Daniels out as Rangers president after 17 years leading club

 Addressing Woodward’s firing on Monday, Daniels said he took a lot of responsibility for the team’s performance over the last six years, and acknowledged that the Rangers haven’t been good enough in that span.

-“But ultimately, this is a team effort. … When we were good, it wasn’t about me.
-It’s always been a team effort,” Daniels said.
-“We have a ways to go.
-We have a lot of good people here.
-As far as my personal accountability or situation, that’s something we’ll address down the line.”

-That came Wednesday when Davis met with Daniels, whom the owner described as being surprised by the decision.
-Davis then spoke with Young to inform him of what was happening.
+Davis described Daniels as being surprised by the decision when they met Wednesday.
+The owner then spoke with Young to inform him of what was happening.

 While Davis had already made up his mind on the bigger changes, he kept those plans to himself when Daniels and Young approached him Monday about the managerial change.
 The owner said he agreed on firing Woodward since Young was part of that decision.